xCDAT/xcdat/CONTRIBUTING.rst

 Now we are going through a two-step process.
 This will create the new environment, and not touch any of your existing environments, nor any existing Python installation.

-1. Install the build dependencies
+1. Install the build dependencies and install the local build of ``xcdat``.

     .. code-block:: bash